 This is another recipe which I have made so many times and it always turns out perfectly.
 It has been taken from Ina Garten’s Cookbook – Barefoot Contessa At Home.
-I have long been a fan of Ina’s cooking and so enjoy her laid style.
+I have long been a fan of Ina’s cooking and so enjoy her laid-back style.

 I usually make 2 cakes at a time – one to enjoy now and one for the freezer (I actually find that it tastes better after being defrosted from frozen rather than freshly baked!!)
 It is quite a moist cake due to the addition of the yogurt and the oil so the texture will be different to Lemon Drizzle Cakes made with butter.

 The recipe below is for ONE cake but just double it if you decide to make two.
 It has been taken from an American Cookbook hence the measurements are in US Cups

 1½ Cups Plain Flour

 2 teasp Baking Powder